 You could also suggest bringing (or provide) parasols if there isn’t any natural shade cover.

 Conversely, you have to plan for rain.
-An elopement typically means fewer people and probably just a ceremony, so you may be able to get away with just some umbrellas.
+If you’re having just an intimate ceremony, so you may be able to get away with only some umbrellas.

 If you’re having a larger guest count, you may want to consider putting a deposit on a tent.
 It’s like rain insurance.